scriptnull/vici/README.md

 | VICI_SECRET   | secret phrase to authenticate with vici | my_simple_vici_secret |

 # Advanced
-This section covers some advanced features and discussions.

 ### Handling success and failures
 vici can execute some other actions specified in the yml, in case of success or failure of one action.